fujaba/fulibFx/docs/testing/1-setup.md

 }
 ```

-Whenever the tests are ran with `CI=true`, headless mode will be enabled allowing for testing in CI environments like GH Actions.
+Whenever the tests are ran with `CI=true`, headless mode will be enabled allowing for testing in CI environments like GitHub Actions.

 ## Mockito